FassihShah/Binary-Classification-DNN/README.md

 This notebook contains implementation of shallow, 2-layer, and 5-layer deep neural networks for binary image classification using a custom HDF5 dataset derived from the CIFAR-10 dataset.

+## 📌 Classification Task
+**Cat vs. Non-Cat** – The model is trained to distinguish between images of cats and other objects using labeled image data.

 ## 🧪 Potential Classification Scenarios
 The same deep learning setup can be used for other binary classification tasks such as:
 - Dog vs. Non-dog